 Two-Tone Trend

 Pairing a natural wood top with painted legs creates a chic two-tone effect.
 I recently did this with a navy blue base, and it added a modern touch to my studio.
+If you’re planning a similar project, exploring different wood slab table leg ideas can help you find the perfect contrast.

 Rustic Wood Revival

 If the wood grain is beautiful, enhance it with a wood stain and clear varnish.
 It preserves the natural look while adding durability.
+If you love this rustic aesthetic, try applying it to wood grain tumblers for a fun matching project.

 Chalk Paint Charm

 Chalk paint is my go-to for giving desks a vintage feel without the hassle of priming or sanding.
 I love its matte finish, which can be easily distressed for a rustic look.
+This same technique works beautifully on other vintage pieces, like a painted cedar chest.

 Faux Marble Finish